Uncategorized

 Plumbing Permit

 Covers installation or modification of water supply, waste systems, gas lines, and plumbing fixtures.
-Licensed plumbers handle these construction permits.
+Licensed plumbers handle these permits.

 Mechanical Permit